 External decorations Visually inspected.
 The external decorations are painted.

 Conservatories / porches Not applicable.
-Communal areas Not applicable.
+Communal areas Circulation areas visually inspected.
+Not applicable.
 Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of block construction under a mono pitch felt roof covering.
+There is an attached double car garage.
+There is a basic timber shed.
 Outside areas and boundaries Visually inspected.
 There is garden ground to the front, sides and rear of the property.
-The boundaries are a mixture of block walls, timber fencing and hedging.
+The boundaries, where seen, are of timber post and wire fencing.
 Ceilings Visually inspected from floor level.
 The ceilings are plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls are plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The flooring is of a suspended timber design.
-There was no access to any sub floor areas.
+The flooring is of suspended timber design.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery is of timber skirtings, door surrounds and internal doors.
-There is a fitted kitchen comprising both floor and wall mounted units.
-Chimney breasts and fireplaces Visually inspected.
+The skirtings and door surrounds are of timber design.
+The internal doors are of timber and timber/glazed design.
+There is a fitted kitchen of both wall and floor mounted units.

+Single Survey Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fire within the living room.
+There is a open fire within the living room.
 Internal decorations Visually inspected.
-The internal decorations are painted and wallpapered.
+The internal decorations are painted.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is connected.
-The electricity meter and consumer unit are located within a landing cupboard.
+The electricity meter and consumer unit are located within the garage.
 Gas Not applicable.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the public rising main.
 The plumbing installation, where seen, comprises PVC and copper pipework.

-There are sanitary fittings within the bathroom and shower room.
+There are sanitary fittings within the bathroom, en-suite

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Central heating is provided by an oil fired central heating system feeding radiators.
-Domestic hot water is provided by the central heating boiler, supplemented by an electric immersion heater fitted to the hot water tank.
-The boiler is located within an externally accessed boiler room and the hot water tank is located within a landing cupboard.
+Central heating is provided by an oil fired central heating system feeding radiators throughout.
+Domestic hot water is provided by the central heating boiler, supplemented by an electric immersion heater, fitted to the hot water tank.
+The central heating boiler is located within the garage and the hot water tank is located within a hall cupboard.
+Drainage Drainage covers etc. were not lifted.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-Drainage is assumed to be to a private septic tank.
+Drainage is to the main public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.